 - Loss of support and services decedent provided to survivors, such as childcare or other caretaker roles

 - Loss of companionship, guidance, instruction, and protection

 - Lost wages and other benefits for the projected lifetime of the decedent

 These damages, however, must typically be named in the complaint.
 This document is filed at the beginning of a lawsuit.

 Additionally, Florida is a modified comparative negligence state.
 Under Florida negligence law, this means that if an injured party is partially at fault for the accident that they are basing the lawsuit on, their recovery for damages will be reduced in proportion to their fault up to 50%.
 If the injured party is found to be 51% or more at fault for their injuries, they will be barred from recovery entirely.

 Which party bears fault and what the damages are can be complicated questions.
 Bringing in an experienced attorney early on is strongly advised, and our bike accident lawyers in Fort Lauderdale at Kogan & DiSalvo can help.

-For a typical bicycle accident, as in other negligence causes of action like many car accidents, the statute of limitations is four years from the date of the accident.
-In the tragic event of a fatality from the accident, the statute of limitations is two years from the death of the victim for a wrongful death lawsuit.
+For a typical bicycle accident, as in other negligence causes of action like many car accidents, the statute of limitations is two years from the date of the accident.
+In the tragic event of a fatality from the accident, the statute of limitations is also two years from the death of the victim for a wrongful death lawsuit.
 However, these statutes are subject to factors that can reduce the time period.